-Take a Peek Behind the Walls
+Cottage Renovation Tip #1 – Take a Peek Behind the Walls

-In a recent kitchen renovation I completed, we opened the walls up to find an insufficient amount of insulation (especially since this wall was formerly an exterior wall!), so we fixed the issue by installing Certainteed insulation to ensure the cold stays out and the heat stays in.
+In a recent kitchen cottage renovation I completed, we opened the walls up to find an insufficient amount of insulation (especially since this wall was formerly an exterior wall!) so we fixed the issue by installing Certainteed insulation to ensure the cold stays out and the heat stays in.
 Made of eco-conscious materials it is a great family-friendly material.
-So before you start to renovate, check for things like proper structural support, correct electrical work, water and mold damage, and proper insulation.
+So, before you start to renovate, check for things like proper structural support, correct electrical work, potential water and mold damage, and proper insulation.

-Spend Your Budget Wisely
+#2 – Spend Your Budget Wisely

 At this property, my kids used to slam the doors and make games out of the sounds the slamming made.
 Now the noise is a thing of the past as these doors function with the luxurious quiet close.
 In addition, we replaced the dated and warped counters with a beautiful grey Belanger laminate counter that was a wallet-friendly investment.
 The key to using laminate is to use a modern edge profile and keep the colour neutral for the most modern look.
 Lastly, with the help of some on-trend, well-priced overhead light fixtures and pendants from Bouclair, we were able to infuse some current design elements without breaking the bank.

-Play with Colour
+#3 – Play with Colour

 While many of my interior design clients prefer to stay neutral in their city homes, they are often more adventurous to use a bit of colour at the cottage.
-In this project, we infused a playful hit of blue in a few key areas.
-Instead of replacing the drawer and cabinet pulls and knobs, we sprayed them out Oxford Blue by Krylon and then colour matched an interior paint and gave the interior of the glass front cabinets a hit of blue.
+In this cottage renovation, we infused a playful hit of blue in a few key areas.
+Instead of replacing the drawer and cabinet pulls and knobs, we sprayed them out Oxford Blue by Krylon and then colour matched an interior paint and gave the interior of the glass-front cabinets a hit of blue.

-Invest in Reliable Appliances and Fixtures
+#4 – Invest in Reliable Appliances & Fixtures

 Regardless of how large or small a budget is, appliances and plumbing fixtures are two areas I love to invest in.
 In addition to the homeowners enjoying this space, this cottage kitchen is also used as a rental unit for many families to enjoy.
 So for the range I was looking for dependability and ease of use and selected an electric front range by Maytag.
-With a fast pre-heat option and flat cooktop, cooking and clean up time is super efficient.
+With a fast pre-heat option and flat cooktop, cooking, and clean up time is super efficient.